What are the basic questions on the OP Application?

 Do I need to be based in NYC to apply to these programs?

-Absolutely not, as many of our labs are virtual at the moment.
+Absolutely not, as many of our labs remain virtual at the moment.
 International applications are welcome as long as you can join lab meetings, which will generally be afternoons or evenings US EST time.
-However, for our NYC Greenhouse program, while we are welcoming applications from those outside the NYC area, please understand that there will be eventual meetings for artists to in person, and that experience may differ between local and non local artists.
+However, for our NYC Greenhouse program, while we are welcoming applications from those outside the NYC area, please understand that there are meetings for artists to join in-person, and that experience may differ between local and non local artists.

 Are commitments for each program compatible with a full-time work or student schedule?